Vault Storage

 Secret types

-The type field classifies a secret's nature.
+The secret_typefield classifies a secret's nature.
 It is used for display, filtering, audit enrichment, and rotation-handler routing — not for access control.

 | Type | Value | Examples |